chrizog/someipy/docs/getting_started.rst

            endpoint=(
                ipaddress.IPv4Address(INTERFACE_IP),
                3000,
-           ),  # src IP and port of the service ttl=5,
+           ),  # source IP and port of the service ttl=5,
            sd_sender=service_discovery,
            cyclic_offer_delay_ms=2000,
            protocol=TransportLayerProtocol.UDP
        )

        # The service instance has to be attached to the ServiceDiscoveryProtocol object, so that
        # the service instance is notified about subscriptions from other ECUs
        service_discovery.attach(service_instance_temperature)